ardaguclu/k-mcp/README.md

 # k-mcp
 MCP Server to interact with Kubernetes Cluster

-> [!WARNING]
-> This is currently experimental.
-If you are seeking something production ready, please have a look at https://github.com/containers/kubernetes-mcp-server

 ## About

 This project is inspired by and built upon the excellent work of [kubernetes-mcp-server](https://github.com/containers/kubernetes-mcp-server).
-We admire their approach and this repository reflects my personal vision based on their foundation.
+We admire their approach; however, this repository seeks to provide an alternative solution to eliminate certain pain points

 ### Key Differences